 The Salzburg University of Applied Sciences in retrospect:

-- The first year of the Master "Human-Computer Interaction" (Joint Master with the University of Salzburg) will start in the winter semester of 2019/20.
+The first year of the master degree programme "Human-Computer Interaction" (Joint master with the University of Salzburg) starts in the winter semester of 2019/20.

 - Gerhard Blechinger is re-elected as Chairman of the University of Applied Sciences Academic Board in May 2019.
 The University of Applied Sciences Rectorate term starts on 1 October 2019.